How we are run

 Members are organised into branches, which are often based around workplaces, the branches are organised within employer groups across the civil service and related areas.

 The general secretary is the most senior elected full time official, and is elected every five years.
 Their work includes meeting with the Cabinet Office and government, and leading on negotiations on pay, pensions, and terms and conditions, as well as being the public voice of PCS with the media.
-Mark Serwotka has been PCS general secretary since 2000, being re-elected every five years.
-Mark retires on 31 January 2024 and on 1 February 2024, Fran Heathcote will take up the post of PCS general secretary,
+Fran Heathcote has been PCS general secretary since 1 February 2024 when she replaced Mark Serwotka, who retired.

-Our assistant general secretary (AGS) is John Moloney; he was elected in 2019.
+Our assistant general secretary (AGS) is John Moloney; he was first elected in 2019 and re-elected this year.

 PCS is run by the national executive committee (NEC), which is elected every year following nominations put forward by branches.
 The NEC is led by the president, the most senior lay official in the union.